-Welcome to Straight to Series, where Backstage takes a (very) deep dive into how some of the most successful television shows of this Golden Age got made—and, of course, how you can make one, too.
+Welcome to Straight to Series, where Backstage takes a deep dive into how some of the most successful television shows of this Golden Age got made—and how you can make one, too.

 If you have been conscious at any point since mid-2016, you’ve heard of “Stranger Things.”
 The Netflix series—a pastiche of ’80s horror films investigating the paranormal activities of one Anytown, USA—grabbed ahold of the collective zeitgeist during that strange summer more than three years ago and it hasn’t let go since.
 And we’re going to break down exactly how this mega-hit sausage got made.